 State-of-the-art therapies and research studies are also discussed at these visits.
 In addition, our social worker is available to help with insurance and school/work-related issues to help each child and family cope with the many challenges, both financial and social, that come with a chronic disease like CF.

 We are one of two cystic fibrosis (CF) centers in South Texas accredited by the North American Cystic Fibrosis Center.
-To gain this distinction, Children's Hospital of San Antonio's Cystic Fibrosis Center adheres to evidence-based protocols and best practices.
+To gain this distinction, CHRISTUS Children's Cystic Fibrosis Center adheres to evidence-based protocols and best practices.

 Our Center exceeds national average measures for median Body Mass Index (BMI) percentile (a measure of nutritional status) for CF patients two to 20 years of age, and mean FEV1 (a measure of lung function) for children six to 17 years and for adults older than 18 years of age.
 These results were achieved by closely following the guidelines set by the Cystic Fibrosis Foundation for care including the recommendation that all patients attend clinic visits quarterly (every three months) where nutritional and pulmonary status can be evaluated and therapies can be changed to maximize the child's nutrition and lungs.